 “Hondas are durable,” he told me.
 “You can put 300,000 miles on these boys, they’ll still run.”
 He told me if I could pay the insurance on it by myself for three months, he’d sell to me for a discount. $800.
 Three months later, I could finally take Stacey Carlton to the movies in my new ride.

 My hands are pinned behind my back.
 At least, I think they are.
-I can no longer feel them, the metal cuffs cutting off my circulation.
+I can’t feel them, the metal cuffs cutting off my circulation.
 I can only feel the pain in my shoulder, as if a thousand sharp needles tied to a brick were being dragged down my arm.